A non-Archimedean approach to K-stability, I: Metric geometry of spaces of test configurations and valuations: The Monge--Amp ere measure of a norm

 with dense image.
 If $(X,L)$ has the weak envelope property, then the image equals $\MA(\cN_\R)$. \end{cor} Recall that the weak envelope property holds when $\charac k=0$ or $\dim X\le 2$. \begin{proof} Everything except for the last statement is clear by what precedes, and that statement is an immediate consequence of Theorem~\ref{thm:max}. \end{proof}

-\begin{rmk} Even if $X$ is smooth and $\charac k=0$, $\MA(\cN_\R)$ is a strict subspace of $\cM^1$, which is not so easy to describe. \end{rmk} For later use, we also show the following version of Theorem~\ref{thm:d1andI1}.
+\begin{rmk} Even if $X$ is smooth and $\charac k=0$, $\MA(\cN_\R)$ is a strict subspace of $\cM^1$, which is not so easy to describe.
+See~\cite{nagreen} for related questions. \end{rmk} For later use, we also show the following version of Theorem~\ref{thm:d1andI1}.

 \begin{lem} For all $\n,\n'\in\cN_\R$ we have

 \end{lem} \begin{proof} Set $\f_d:=\FS(\n_d)$, $\f'_d:=\FS(\n'_d)$ and

 with $(\n_d)$, $(\n'_d)$ the canonical approximants of $\n,\n'$.
 Since $\FS\colon(\cT_\R,\dd_1)\to(\cH_\R,\dd_1)$ is an isometry, Theorem~\ref{thm:d1andI1} yields